core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In such a case, in order to avoid experiencing a deadlock situation where the server needs to execute KUDOS but cannot practically initiate it, a client-only device that supports KUDOS SHOULD intersperse Non-confirmable requests it sends to that server with confirmable requests.

-## Key Update without Forward Secrecy {#no-fs-mode}
+## Key Update with or without Forward Secrecy {#no-fs-mode}

-The main version of the KUDOS procedure defined in {{sec-rekeying-method}} ensures forward secrecy of the OSCORE keying material.
+The FS mode of the KUDOS procedure defined in {{ssec-derive-ctx}} ensures forward secrecy of the OSCORE keying material.
 However, it requires peers executing KUDOS to preserve their state (e.g., across a device reboot), by writing information such as data from the newly derived OSCORE Security Context CTX\_NEW in non-volatile memory.

-However, this can be problematic for devices that cannot dynamically write information to non-volatile memory.
-For example, some devices may support only a single writing in persistent memory when initial keying material is provided (e.g., at manufacturing or commissioning time), but not more after that.
-Therefore, these devices cannot perform a stateful key update procedure, which prevents running the main version of KUDOS and ensuring forward secrecy.
+This can be problematic for devices that cannot dynamically write information to non-volatile memory.
+For example, some devices may support only a single writing in persistent memory when initial keying material is provided (e.g., at manufacturing or commissioning time), but no further writing after that.
+Therefore, these devices cannot perform a stateful key update procedure, and thus are not capable to run KUDOS in FS mode to achieve forward secrecy.

-In order to address these limitations, this section defines an alternative, stateless version of the KUDOS procedure.
-This allows two peers to achieve the same results as when running the main version of KUDOS defined in {{sec-rekeying-method}}, with the difference that no forward secrecy is achieved and no state information is required to be dynamically written in non-volatile memory.
+In order to address these limitations, KUDOS can be run in its stateless No-FS mode, as defined in the following.
+This allows two peers to achieve the same results as when running KUDOS in FS mode (see {{ssec-derive-ctx}}), with the difference that no forward secrecy is achieved and no state information is required to be dynamically written in non-volatile memory.

-Hereafter, "FS mode" and "non-FS mode" refer to the main version of KUDOS defined in {{sec-rekeying-method}} and the alternative version of KUDOS defined in this section, respectively.
-From a practical point of view, the two modes differ as to what exact OSCORE Master Secret and Master Salt are used as part of the OSCORE Security Context CTX\_OLD provided as input to the updateCtx() function (see {{sec-rekeying-method}}).
+From a practical point of view, the two modes differ as to what exact OSCORE Master Secret and Master Salt are used as part of the OSCORE Security Context CTX\_OLD provided as input to the updateCtx() function (see {{ssec-update-function}}).

-In order to run KUDOS in FS mode, both peers have to be able to write in non-volatile memory the OSCORE Master Secret and OSCORE Master Salt from the newly derived Security Context CTX\_NEW.
-If this is not the case, the two peers have to run KUDOS in non-FS mode.
+If either or both peers are not able to write in non-volatile memory the OSCORE Master Secret and OSCORE Master Salt from the newly derived Security Context CTX\_NEW, then the two peers have to run KUDOS in no-FS mode.

-### Handling and use of Keying Material
+### Handling and Use of Keying Material

 In the following, a device is denoted as "CAPABLE" if it is able to store information in non-volatible memory (e.g., on disk), beyond a one-time-only writing occurring at manufacturing or (re-)commissioning time.